Healthcare11 min read

 • 30-40 timed questions

-• Rationale review and error log updates
+• Rationale review and error-log updates

 • Weekend block (3-4 hours):

-• Mixed-domain set
+• Mixed-system set

-• Deep review of weakest domain
+• Deep review of your weakest system

-Consistency is more important than occasional long cramming sessions.
+Consistency beats occasional long cramming sessions.

-Retake Policy You Should Know Before Scheduling
+Retake Policy You Must Know Before Scheduling

-• Maximum 6 lifetime attempts
+• Maximum 6 lifetime attempts.

 Free NPTE Resources on This Site